What Is a Marketing Channel? 6 Types to Prioritize in 2024

 Investigate your competition.

-As part of the market analysis introduced in step two, investigating competing brands in depth can help you decide which marketing channels to use.
+As part of the market analysis introduced in step two, investigating competing brands in depth through a competitor analysis can help you decide which marketing channels to use.

 • What are brands like yours doing to reach customers in your niche market?